zephyrproject-rtos/zephyr/doc/guides/tfm/overview.rst

 Secure Services
 ---------------

-As of TF-M 1.3.0, the following secure services are available:
+As of TF-M 1.4.1, the following secure services are generally available (although vendor support may vary):

 * Audit Logging (Audit)
 * Crypto (Crypto)
 * Firmware Update (FWU)
 * Initial Attestation (IAS)
+* Platform (Platform)
 * Secure Storage, which has two parts:

   * Internal Trusted Storage (ITS)